WebDevPranjal/firstrepo/Readme.md

 My Self Pranjal vishwakarma , i am first year undergrad at iit guwahati pursing chemical science and technology.
-My roll no is 220122045.
+My roll no is 220122045.Open Source can provide me newer domain of technology and can me collaberating with newer people also GSOC is one of the main reason.